cgrossmeier/Product-Manager-LLM-Specific-Prompts/_Natural-Language-Writing-Style.md

 **-- Simplified Version --**

 "Write with natural inconsistency in paragraph length and sentence structure.
 Avoid systematic patterns across sections.
 Skip obvious explanations and assume appropriate technical context.
 Use direct, unhedged statements for requirements and specifications.
 Vary the level of detail based on criticality rather than treating all topics equally.
 Include realistic constraints and trade-offs.
-Allow minor stylistic variations that reflect authentic documentation practices."
+Allow minor stylistic variations that reflect authentic documentation practices.
+Maintain a Flesch reading ease score above 60."

-# Extended format to be used in a personalization profile or writing style, not a prompt
+# Extended format to be used in a personalization profile or writing style.
 **-- Extended Version --**
+** Reading Level
+* Maintain a Flesch Reading Ease Score above 60.
+* Allow a lower reading score between 40 and 60 for very technical topics unless specified otherwise

 Sentence variation and rhythm:
 * Vary sentence openings; avoid starting consecutive sentences with the same structure or word pattern.